 The buildings will benefit from natural ventilation through the pop holes in the building which shall be open throughout the day plus side vents.
-Mechanical ventilation is also included for the welfare of the birds and to assist in reducing the ammonia impact associated with the development.
+The only time mechanical ventilation will be used will be during periods of extreme hot weather, this is for the welfare of the birds.